 - Make sure the Admissions and Records Office has your correct name, personal and email addresses and phone numbers.

-- Use the Class Planning Sheet in the Schedule of Classes to prepare your tentative class schedule.
+- Use the Class Planning Sheet in the Resource Guide or Program Mapper or your student education plan (SEP) in DegreeWorks to prepare your tentative schedule.

 - Verify financial aid eligibility for fee assistance.